slylockfox/lionchief-controller-raspberrypi/README.md

 to figure out which GATT/ATT handle and value pairs to use to change speed, make noise, and more.

+This is adapted from Property404's code but changed quite a bit.
+This no longer uses Pygatt but only wrapps gatttools.

+This has the bassic commands, but I do plan on adding changing the volume commands in the future too.

 All basic commands use handle 0x25 (UUID 08590f7e-db05-467e-8757-72f6faeb13d4).
 Each command starts with 0x00, and ends with a checksum.
 Interestingly, the train doesn't seem to actually -check- the checksum, but it's possibly logged